SnowyJaguar1034/ModMail-Help/README.md

   - [x] Purchase Premium
   - [x] Bot Not Responding
   - [x] Everyone able to see the tickets
+  - [ ] Logging Example
+  - [ ] Verfication Guide
 - [x] Create YaGPDB code for the responses
 - [x] Create a reaction-add trigger to delete the message
+  - [x] Maybe the make the deletion actually oveerwite the message with "Response Deleted"🤔
 - [x] Create a reaction-add trigger to add fields to the responses
   - [x] Prevent the same field from being added twice
 - [ ] Create a reaction-remove trigger to remove fields from the responses